OctoMind-dev/.github/profile/README.md

 * These are our [docs](https://docs.octomind.dev/)
 * You can find more info on [octomind.dev](https://www.octomind.dev/)

-Octomind can be triggered from your CI, these are the integrations:
+Octomind can be triggered from your CI.
+These are the integrations we provide right now:
 * [GitHub Actions](https://github.com/OctoMind-dev/automagically-action-execute)
 * [Azure DevOps](https://github.com/OctoMind-dev/automagically-azure-devops-task-execute)
 * [Vercel](https://github.com/OctoMind-dev/vercel-actions-example)